-When developing the ROVOA PHMP the mine operator should evaluate the mine's history including, existing WHS systems, previous incidents, mine design, the geotechnical conditions at the mine, mining method, and mobile plant to be used.
+When developing the ROVOA PHMP, the mine operator should evaluate the mine's history including, existing WHS systems, previous incidents, mine design, the geotechnical conditions at the mine, mining method and mobile plant to be used.
+Appendix A provides examples of what should be considered.